Mustafa's Photo

 More Info

-The concept phase of the project is the time we brainstorm ideas that solve the issues uncovered from the discovery phase.
-The focus is to generate lots of ideas and dismiss lots of ideas.
-We might script the story of a user experiencing the application as way to find ideas.
-We want to be fast so we rely on a pencil (or pen) on paper to sketch the interactions.
-We are forced to focus on ideas because the details are difficult to work out on a paper.
+The concept phase is the time to brainstorm ideas that address the issues uncovered during discovery.
+The focus is to generate and dismiss numerous ideas quickly.
+We might script the story of a user experiencing the application to find ideas.
+Speed is crucial, so we rely on pencil (or pen) and paper to sketch interactions, focusing on ideas rather than details.

 Visual pun.
 Different people have different expectations for a project.
 Failure of design by committee.